What You Didn't Know

 For many, a mustached man in a Hawaiian shirt may bring to mind Magnum P.I.
 But in the life science community, that mustached – and bearded — man in the Hawaiian shirt is Dr. Tom at Pii.

-Tom Ingallinera, RPh., PhD (affectionately known as Dr. Tom), is the vice president of Business Development, Technical Support, at Pharmaceutics International, Inc. Many know Dr. Tom as one of Pii’s subject matter experts with more than 45 years of experience in pharmaceutical development, and expertise in complex dosage forms of all types.
+Tom Ingallinera, RPh., PhD (affectionately known as Dr. Tom), is a professional consultant for Technical Support, at Pharmaceutics International, Inc. Many know Dr. Tom as one of Pii’s subject matter experts with more than 45 years of experience in pharmaceutical development, and expertise in complex dosage forms of all types.
 He has advised on product development programs across the continuum, from pre-formulation through commercial production.

 What many may not know about Dr. Tom is he also has experience as a retail and hospital pharmacist while working his way through graduate school, but he is most proud of the drugs he developed for unmet medical needs over the years of his pharmaceutical career.